Hydraulic resistance of channels obstructed by a dense array of elastic fibers

 To compute the hydraulic resistance of soft hair beds, I need to predict the evolution of the gap $h$ which results from the deformation of individual hairs at the microscale (see Fig.~\ref{fg:fig3}b).
-I need to account for large deflections and thus use non-linear beam theory.
-Denoting the coordinates of the hair centerline as $(x(s),y(s))$, with $s$ the arc-length, and $\theta(s)$ the tangent angle with respect to the vertical, the force and torque balance on a hair reads:
+Linear beam theory does not allow vertical deformations, and I thus turn to non-linear beam theory.
+Denoting the coordinates of the hair centerline as $(x_h(s),y_h(s))$, with $s$ the arc-length, and $\theta(s)$ the tangent angle with respect to the vertical, the force and moment balances on a hair read: